 The Hebrew word in the Old Testament is 'kabod' and it literally means 'weight'.
-So when the glory of God appears it is experienced almost like a weight pressing down - no wonder people fell to the ground!
+So, when the glory of God appears, it is experienced almost like a weight pressing down - no wonder people fell to the ground!
 This idea of 'weight' became shorthand for God's manifest presence in a situation, and by extension it then came to mean anything that exalted God.
-So God's glory was anything that pointed to and honoured God.
+Therefore, God's glory was anything that pointed to and honoured God.

 In its true and original meaning, glory is really God's alone.
 However, once the word became shorthand for the practice of honouring or exalting someone or something, then it could transfer to others as well.
 And of course this is how we use it today.
-At the weekend you may have read of 'glory for Rafael Nadal in Paris', or as Strictly starts again, you may be thinking of which celebrity will 'dance to glory' in December.

-In our passage today, Jesus challenges his opponents to make sure they're seeking glory in the right places.
+In our passage, Jesus challenges his opponents to make sure they're seeking glory in the right places.
 Like most of us, they liked to 'accept glory from one another' (v44): but Jesus calls them to restore glory to its true home - to 'seek the glory that comes from the only God'.
 Ultimately the only true source of glory is God himself.
 We are to seek God's glory first and foremost, not our own.